52North/sos-importer/README.md

 ## How to Build

-   1. Have jdk (>=1.7), maven (>=3.1.1), and git installed already.
+   1. Have jdk (>=1.8), maven (>=3.1.1), and git installed already.
-   1. Due to some updates to the OX-Framework done during the SOS-Importer development, you might need to build the OX-F from the branch *develop*.
+   1. _Optional_: Due to some updates to the OX-Framework done during the SOS-Importer development, you might need to build the OX-F from the branch *develop*.
 Please check in the `pom.xml` the value of `<oxf.version>`.
 If it ends with `-SNAPSHOT`, continue here, else continue with step #3:

       ```
       ~$ git clone https://github.com/52North/OX-Framework.git